frank038/gtk3vlcplayer/README.md

 - fullscreen, by pressing the f key or in the form: gtk3vlcplayer.py video.file --fullscreen
 - pause/play by pressing the space key
 - quit by pressing the esc key
-- play a new file by pressing the o key.
+- play a new file by pressing the o key
+- accept options in the form: option1=value:option2=value from the command line.

 This program supports a very few custom settings.
 They can be found and changed at the beginning of the file.